Hi, I'm Skylar.

 In that period of my life, I needed two things, and I didn't yet have a name for either of them.

-The first was a moment of declaration.
+The second was a moment of declaration.
 A line in the sand.
 A clear place where I could say: that life is behind me, and this is the one I’m choosing now.
 Without that, I kept slipping back into my old life.
 I needed a container for the decisions I wanted to make and the life I wanted to claim.
 Something that would tell my body and my mind that the change was real, and that I was the one making it.

 That’s what Customized Ceremonies are.
 A way to mark a change so it becomes something concrete, something you can stand inside, rather than something that keeps drifting out of reach.